kristenmb/highwing-take-home/README.md

 - Next I wanted to be sure I could access the data from the provided API so I implemented Apollo Client and created my graphQL queries.
 - Once I had access to the data I worked on implementing the Chart.js library which I had never used with React before.
 I found the documentation difficult to follow as it hasn't been updated well for how the package works with React.
 - After tackling most of the functionality I switched gears and worked to get the styling closer to the comp.
-- I spent just over 5 hours on the challenge.
+- I spent ~5 hours on the challenge.

 ### Resources
 - [Apollo Client](https://www.apollographql.com/docs/)